-Whenever I think of Googlebot, I see a cute, smart Wall-E like robot speeding off on a quest to find and index knowledge in all corners of yet unknown worlds.
+Whenever we think of Googlebot, we see a cute, intelligent Wall-E-like robot speeding off on a quest to find and index knowledge in all corners of yet unknown worlds.
 It’s always slightly disappointing to be reminded that Googlebot is ‘only’ a computer program written by Google that crawls the web and adds pages to its index.
-Here, I’ll introduce you to the crawler and show you what it does.
+Here, we’ll introduce the crawler and show you what it does.

-All those terms mean the same thing: it’s a bot that crawls the web.
-Googlebot crawls web pages via links.
+Googlebot is Google’s web crawler or robot, and other search engines have their own.
+The robot crawls web pages via links.
 It finds and reads new and updated content and suggests what should be added to the index.
 The index, of course, is Google’s brain.
 This is where all the knowledge resides.
-Google uses a ton of computers to send their crawlers to every nook and cranny of the web to find these pages and to see what’s on them.
-Googlebot is Google’s web crawler or robot and other search engines have their own.
+Google uses many computers to send their crawlers to every nook and cranny of the web to find these pages and see what’s on them.

 How does Googlebot work?

 Googlebot uses sitemaps and databases of links discovered during previous crawls to determine where to go next.
 Whenever the crawler finds new links on a site, it adds them to the list of pages to visit next.
-If Googlebot finds changes in the links or broken links, it will make a note of that so the index can be updated.
+If the web crawler finds changes in the links or broken links, it will note that so the index can be updated.
 The program determines how often it will crawl pages.
-To make sure Googlebot can correctly index your site, you need to check its crawlability.
-If your site is available to crawlers they come around often.
+To ensure Googlebot can correctly index your site, you must check its crawlability.
+If your site is available to crawlers, they come around often.

 There are several different robots.
-For instance, the AdSense and AdsBot check ad quality, while Mobile Apps Android checks Android apps.
+For instance, AdSense and AdsBot check ad quality, while Mobile Apps Android checks Android apps.
 All these different bots have different user agents identifying them.
-For us, these are most important ones:
+For us, these are the most important ones:

 How Googlebot visits your site

-Google does not share lists of IP addresses that the various Googlebots use, since these addresses change often.
+Google does not share lists of IP addresses that the various robots use since these addresses change often.
 To find out if a real Googlebot visits your site, you can do a reverse IP lookup.
-Spammer or fakers can easily spoof a user-agent name, but not an IP address.
+Spammers or fakers can easily spoof a user-agent name but not an IP address.
 Here’s Google’s example of verifying the validity of a Googlebot.

 You can use the robots.txt to determine how Googlebot visits – parts of – your site.
-Watch out though, if you do this the wrong way, you might stop Googlebot from coming altogether.
+However, if you do this the wrong way, you might stop the crawler from coming altogether.
 This will take your site out of the index.
 There are better ways to prevent your site from being indexed.
 Also, the crawlability settings in Yoast SEO Premium help you make it easier for crawlers to reach your site.

 Google Search Console